Broker Matching Case Studies

-We assembled a list of the top technology brokers in the world, not just the ones in the UK.
-We then worked on them, speaking with them and providing the documentation they needed to justify meeting with our client and taking on his business (despite the fact that the business hadn't started trading).
-We know what buttons to press with brokers and how to get them interested in a prospect business!
+I assembled a list of the top technology brokers in the world, not just the ones in the UK and worked on them, speaking with them and providing the documentation they needed to justify meeting with the client and taking on his business (despite the fact that the business hadn't started trading).
+I know what buttons to press with brokers and how to get them interested in a prospect business!

-We opened several doors for the client and persuaded some of the world’s top tech brokers to talk with / meet with him.
-He finally choose a US firm that happens to also have a UK office.
-From not being willing to give him an interview, we got them so excited about selling his business that they reduced their retainer by £17,500 + VAT.
+After opening several doors for the client and persuading some of the world’s top tech brokers to talk with / meet with him, he finally choose the best candidate.
+From not being willing to give him an interview, I got the broker so excited about selling his business that they reduced their retainer by £17,500 + VAT.
 And they did so without any increase in back end fees (the success fee was maintained at their standard 3% of sale price).
 At the time of going to press our client had signed their engagement letter and hopes to sell his business within 6—9 months.

 Case Study 4: